bem/bem-sdk/packages/naming.presets/README.md

 [RunKit live example](https://runkit.com/migs911/different-presets-from-bem-sdk-naming-presets-package).

-After preset been imported you can use it for your purposes.
-For example, to create a `parse()` function from the [@bem/sdk.naming.entity.parse](https://github.com/bem/bem-sdk/tree/master/packages/naming.entity.parse) package.
+After you've imported the preset, you can use it for your own purposes, such as to create a `parse()` function from the [@bem/sdk.naming.entity.parse](https://github.com/bem/bem-sdk/tree/master/packages/naming.entity.parse) package.

 **Example:**